fusesoc/blinky/README.md

 This project aims to provide LED blinking examples for all the FPGA dev boards in the world.

-The goal is to provide a quick way to test your new FPGA board and get acquainted with using [FuseSoC](https://github.com/olofk/fusesoc) in your design flow
+The goal is to provide a quick way to test your new FPGA board and get acquainted with using [FuseSoC](https://github.com/olofk/fusesoc) in your design flow.

-Each FPGA board is implemented as a separate FuseSoC target and users are highly encouraged to add support for their any board at their disposal so that we can have a large collection
+Each FPGA board is implemented as a separate FuseSoC target and users are highly encouraged to add support for their any board at their disposal so that we can have a large collection.

 How to use
 ----------

-This project is available in the [FuseSoC base library](https://github.com/fusesoc/fusesoc-cores), so if you have FuseSoC installed, you likely already have this project as well
+This project is available in the [FuseSoC base library](https://github.com/fusesoc/fusesoc-cores), so if you have FuseSoC installed, you likely already have this project as well.

-To check if it's available run `fusesoc list-cores` and check for a core called `fusesoc:utils:blinky`
+To check if it's available run `fusesoc list-cores` and check for a core called `fusesoc:utils:blinky`.

-If it's not there, try to run `fusesoc update` to refresh the core libraries and look again
+If it's not there, try to run `fusesoc library update` to refresh the core libraries and look again.

 If it's still not there, or if you want to modify the project, e.g. to add support for an additional board, you can add LED to believe as a new core library.

-Clone the repo somewhere `git clone https://github.com/fusesoc/blinky`
+Clone the repo somewhere `git clone https://github.com/fusesoc/blinky`.

-Create an empty workspace directory somewhere and navigate there
+Create an empty workspace directory somewhere and navigate there.

 In your workspace directory, either run `fusesoc library add blinky /path/to/repo` to have it available when running from this workspace, or `fusesoc library add --global blinky /path/to/repo` to have it available in all workspaces